 Now that you have a better idea about Acorns, let’s get to know the features they offer and their functions to help you with your investments.

 The Round-Ups feature is the most popular among all Acorns features.
-When you purchase using your Acorns Visa debit card or other cards linked in your Acorns account, it rounds your transaction amount up to the nearest dollar.
+When you purchase using your Acorns Visa debit card or other cards linked to your Acorns account, it rounds your transaction amount up to the nearest dollar.

 For example, suppose you spend $5.45 on your favorite food, Acorns rounds the transaction up to $6.
 The amount rounded up using Acorns is 55 cents.
 This is pulled from your checking account and placed into your investing account, where it can start increasing and earning.